tejasmr/AutoLayoutConstraints/README.md

 // Inside UIViewController, in some function like override func viewDidLoad() let labelALC = AutoLayoutConstraints(subView: label, width: screenWidth / 2, height: screenHeight / 4")
 labelALC.setConstraints(self)
-/*
+```
 Let us unpack the first statement.

 subView: label -> sets the subView property of the AutoLayoutConstraints object as the UILabel named label

 width: screenWidth / 2 -> sets the width property of the AutoLayoutConstraints object as half of the screenWidth

-height: screenHeight / 4 -> sets the height property of the AutoLayoutConstraints object as quater of the screenHeight In the second statement. we pass the UIViewController as the parameter, so the constraints will be added to the view property of the viewController.
+height: screenHeight / 4 -> sets the height property of the AutoLayoutConstraints object as quater of the screenHeight

+In the second statement.

+We pass the UIViewController as the parameter, so the constraints will be added to the view property of the viewController.

 The assumptions made here are:

 1. The subView is centered vertically.

 2. The subView is centered horizontally.
-*/
-```